bobby1321/RASPP-Utility/README.md

 ## FAQ

+ - **Q: I have a really good idea of something to add to the program!** A: Great!
+Submit an issue on the GitHub Repo with the tag `suggestion` and I will try to look at it.
+If you do want to submit a suggestion, please try to include some rough code or logic that can make your suggestion easier for me to implement.
+Not required, but helpful.
  - **Q: Where do I find the blueprint files?** A: RTFM.
  - **Q: Where do I look in the file to find a part?** A: Parts are after the `Compartments` and  vehicle options (`SS, TRK, ENG, etc`) sections.
 If you scroll all the way down to the bottom of the `blueprint` file you can find them and go up from there.
 You can also look for the "ext" tag in whatever text editor you're using.
  - **Q: My output file is blank!** A: check to make sure that your amount is not zero, or that your limit is not inside of your increment (If you are trying to go from 0.75 to 1.25 in steps of 1, then you can't ever have a part, can you?).
 Also, make sure you are looking in the correct file.
 The file location can be found in `File -> Change Save Location`.